Shooting at Annapolis gathering leaves one person dead, three injured — including 2 teens

 Jackson declined to get into questions of motive, because he said he did not want to prejudice the case.
 “It may have been a party.
 We do know it was some type of disagreement, some type of argument that led to a fight that, ultimately, led to the shooting,” he said.

-Police received several calls about hearing multiple gunshots, and responded at 12:11 a.m.
+Police received several calls about hearing multiple gunshots and responded at 12:11 a.m.
 “There were a lot of shell casings,” Jackson said.

 McGowan was pronounced dead at the scene.
 A 26-year-old, along with the two teenagers, also was hospitalized with non-life-threatening injuries, police said.